mhx/dwarfs/README.md

 An interesting test case straight from fuse-archive's README is in the [Performance](https://github.com/google/fuse-archive#performance)
-section: an archive with a single hugh file full of zeroes.
+section: an archive with a single huge file full of zeroes.
 Let's make the example a bit more extreme and use a 1 GiB file instead of just 256 MiB: